-Humanism is an approach which is concerned with the whole of a person and believe that people are essentially good and want to reach their fullest potential in life and that the way to understand others is to sit down, share their experiences with them and be open to their feelings.
+Humanism is a Holistic approach which is concerned with the whole of a person and believe that people are essentially good and want to reach their fullest potential in life and that the way to understand others is to sit down, share their experiences with them and be open to their feelings.
 In this therapy the therapist and the client are equal with the therapist being more of a counsellor who listens and is fully present with her whole body.
 The most important quality in this form of therapy is the therapeutic relationship.

 “One of the reasons the therapist-client relationship has such therapeutic potential is that it is the one relationship in the clients life that is actually happening during the therapy hour.
 During that time all other relationships, are more abstract, more distant”

 M. Kahn 1991.
 Between Therapist and Client: the New Relationship (p.
 4)

 What issues can this approach to therapy help you with?

 Working with me: